dsyman/teamreviewer/README.md

-# teamreviewer
+# Team Reviewer
-Team Reviewer - defectDojo plugin
+A defectDojo plugin

 Team Reviewer is 100% Web GUI app, based on OWASP Defect Dojo with a lot of enhancements:

 - Multi-language Kit is available for localization.